 – In CloudFlare under “Overview” Make sure SSL is “Flexible” to keep CloudFlare talking on the backend on port 80

-– In CloudFlare, under “Crypto” turn on “Always use HTTPS” and “Automatic HTTPS Rewrites”
+– In CloudFlare, Make a rule for “Automatic HTTPS Rewrites”

 This runs an http (port 80) without requiring any key fussing.
 Since Cloudflare does the SSL we don’t need it in Tomcat.
 See https://tomcat.apache.org/tomcat-7.0-doc/config/http.html#SSL_Support